telerik/blazor-docs/knowledge-base/splitter-save-and-load-state.md

 ## Description

-I want to be able to save the splitter state when it is expanded or collapsed and then automatically load it when the page is reloaded.
+I want to save the Splitter state when it is expanded or collapsed, and then automatically load it when the page is reloaded.

 ## Solution
 This scenario can be performed in two steps: